 During the year 1996, intensive discussions on the Work Programme went on within both IEC and ISO committees.
 At a joint meeting held in Geneva on April 12, 1996, a new document to be used as basis of an agreement between IEC and ISO, was discussed; an updated proposal was subsequently worked out and circulated as an administrative circular within the respective IEC and ISO Committees [10].
-The main idea behind the proposed division is reproduced in Table 1.
+The main idea behind the proposed division is reproduced in Table I.

-Table 1.
-Dasie division of work inc. 150

 ISO IEC

-Work items related to the electric vehicle as a Work items related to electric components and
+Work items related to the electric vehicle Work items related to electric

-whole electrical supply infrastructure
+as a whole components and electrical supply

+infrastructure

-Table 1: Basic division of work IEC/ISO
+Table I: Basic division of work IEC/ISO